Barbara J. Nelson

-Professor Emerita of Public Policy and Social Welfare, Urban Planning and Political Science
+Professor Emerita of Public Policy, Social Welfare, Urban Planning, and Political Science

 Areas of Interest:Conflict Mediation, Gender Issues, Nonprofits/Nongovernmental Organizations

 Barbara J. Nelson is Dean Emerita of the UCLA Luskin School of Public Affairs and Professor Emerita of its Public Policy Department.
 She is the Founder of The Concord Project, which builds bridging social capital that allows people from divided communities to work together on projects of mutual benefit.
 While Dean she was a member of the UCLA Chancellor’s Executive Committee and Chair of the Council of Professional School Deans.
 Prior to her appointment as Dean, she was Vice President and Distinguished Professor of Public Policy at Radcliffe College (now at Harvard) where her portfolio included all academic programs and strategic planning